 Why did it make sense to use 3D printing?

-- Injection mould tooling is expensive – With camera models changing frequently and the potential of needing to adjust and refine the design, injection moulding is not cost effective.
+- Injection mould tooling is new designs is too expensive – With camera models changing frequently and the potential of needing to adjust and refine the design, injection moulding is not cost effective.

-- No need to hold large stocks – orders of up to 200 pieces can be printed and shipped the same day.
+- With 3d printing there’s no need to hold large stocks – orders of up to 200 pieces can be printed and shipped the same day.

 - Camera models change frequently – New designs can be introduced as soon as they are finished resulting in greater flexibility and shorter time to market

-- Stock on-demand – With our current facility we can print 200 of these brackets in 3 hours allowing super fast turnaround of orders.
+- Stock can be delivered quickly – With our current facility we can print 1000 of these brackets in 3 hours allowing super fast turnaround of orders.